 Can lentils be eaten cold?

 Yes!
-I prefer this recipe served warm or lukewarm, but once lentils are cooked, you can eat them cold.
+I prefer this recipe served warm or lukewarm, but once the lentils are cooked, you can eat them cold.

 Do I need to cook canned lentils?

 Canned lentils are cooked.
 They need to be rinsed and drained three times, just like canned beans.
 You can use them in this recipe instead of freshly cooked lentils.
-If you want to serve this dish warm, heat up the lentils in a small pot before adding to the marinade.
+If you want to serve this dish warm, heat the lentils in a small pot before adding to the marinade.

 OTHER EASY HEALTHY MEATLESS MEALS